-Laura leads Open Hand Atlanta’s and Good Measure Meals’ nutrition services program development and delivery.
-In the field of nutrition since 2009, Laura joined Open Hand in December 2018.
+Laura Samnadda leads Open Hand Atlanta’s and Good Measure Meals’ nutrition services program development and delivery with an incredible team.
+Laura joined Open Hand in December 2018.
 She developed the team’s telehealth initiative and is currently coordinating our service expansion across Georgia.
-Additionally, she is a Master Trainer for the Chronic Disease Self-Management Program (CDSMP), implements Cooking Matters programming, leads our internal Wellness Committee, and has coordinated many partnerships with health systems, health plans, and other community-based organizations.
-She has presented at conferences for Meals on Wheels of America, National Council on Aging’s Age + Action Conferences, and for the Food is Medicine Coalition.
-She is an active committee member and advocate for the Food is Medicine Coalition and The Root Cause Coalition.
-Laura brings excellence in project management and innovation to all of our service offerings.
+Additionally, she is a Master Trainer for the Diabetes and Chronic Disease Self-Management Programs, implements Cooking Matters and produce prescription programs, leads our internal Wellness Committee, and has coordinated many partnerships with health systems, health plans, and other community-based organizations.
+She is a co-leader of the clinical committee of the Food is Medicine Coalition (FIMC) and has presented at conferences and webinars for FIMC, The Root Cause Coalition, Meals on Wheels of America, and the National Council on Aging’s Age + Action Conferences.
+She is an active committee member for FIMC and TRCC and advocate for improving the social determinants of health.
+Laura brings excellence in project management and oversight and innovation in our service offerings.

 Isn’t “Registered Dietitian Nutritionist” just a Longer Name for “Nutritionist?

 We get this question a lot, and because we're proud of our team, we wanted to have our answer posted publicly!

 The terms "Registered Dietitian Nutritionist" and "Nutritionist" are actually very different.
 There's no regulation of the term "nutritionist."
 Anyone is able to use that title regardless of their education, background, or training; and there really are no technical requirements, licensure, etc. for the title “nutritionist.”
 For example, a person may freely use the title after simply completing a weekend course or a 3-month online certification.